utkusezen/ai-dashcam/README.md

 ### Android App

-Install ai-dashcam.apk on a android phone.
+Install ai-dashcam.apk on an android phone.